 If you need more info about the 417 Visa, we invite you to consult the official website of the Australian Department of Home Affairs.

 Upon first glance, it sounds pretty fair and achievable.
-However, according to reports of young workers, they address a list of problems that often comes with an 88 days farm work experience such as:
+However, according to reports of young workers, they address a list of problems that may come with 88 days of farm work, such as:

 - Routine underpayment: employers can take advantage of you by not paying you the correct wage/working hours or fix an unreasonable rate of pay.

 - Financial exploitation: E.g.: asking you to pay a deposit to hold your position or asking to stay and pay for accommodation while they promise you a position will be available soon).

 - Hard Manual Labour picking heavy fruits like watermelons can be backbreaking labour.
 Even small fruits like strawberries mean you are crouching and hunched over for 8 hours a day.